Tiger Woods is an American professional golfer who has an estimated net worth of $800 million.

 Tiger Woods needs no introduction.
-The American golfer is one of the greatest sportsmen in history and has won at least 15 majors.
+He is one of the greatest sportsmen in history and has won at least 15 majors.
 He is also one of the wealthiest athletes in the world with a net worth of $800 million.
-It has however not been all smooth-sailing as the golfer has dealt with back injuries as well as some personal scandals.
+It has, however, not been all smooth-sailing as the golfer has dealt with back injuries as well as some personal scandals.
 As Woods inches closer to the one billion mark, thanks to his career resurgence, let us explore how he acquired his present fortune so far.

 How Tiger Woods achieved his present net worth of $800 million

 Tiger Woods built up his net worth from several sources including lucrative endorsement deals, prize monies, his design company as well as other business initiatives.